jenskobler/GNPyWrapper.jl/README.md

 The goal of the GNPyWrapper.jl is to increase the programmabilty of the already existing [GNPy Package](https://gnpy.readthedocs.io/en/master/) ([github page](https://github.com/Telecominfraproject/oopt-gnpy), [pip page](https://pypi.org/project/gnpy/)).

 It is mainly written in [Julia](https://julialang.org/) because this language has some advantages.
-For example speed.
+For example code execution speed.

 The work was inspired by the *gnpy-transmission-example* provided by the developers of GNPy.